08/09/2025

 2 min

-Next week, in this space I've occupied for the past three years, Jaume Perelló will be there to lead ARA Baleares and, with him at the helm, we'll all do better.
+Next week, in this space I've occupied for the past three years, Jaume Perelló will be there to lead ARA Baleares and, with him at the helm, we can all do better.
 I'm stepping down as editor, but I'm not leaving.
-I'll continue to be part of ARA Baleares, with the responsibility of directing the weekly.
-This print edition contributes something essential and complementary to the immediate news we encounter every day in the digital world: a more measured look, context, analysis, and also foresight.
+I'll continue to be part of ARA Baleares, with the responsibility of managing the weekly.
+This print edition provides something essential and complementary to the immediate news we encounter every day in the digital world: a more measured perspective, context, analysis, and also foresight.
 This weekly was born from taking some time to better understand what's happening to us and to give voice to perspectives that help us collectively think about the future of the Balearic Islands and the world.

-This change in management isn't a resignation, it's a commitment.
-It's about sharing the work differently, but within the same team, with the goal of making ARA Baleares a more complete, more present-day publication.
+This change in management isn't a resignation; it's a commitment.
+It's a different way of sharing the work, but within the same team, with the goal of making ARA Baleares more complete and more present.

 Looking back makes us proud of the work we've done.
-Looking ahead fills us with excitement.
+Looking ahead gives us great excitement.
 We're a small team, and we know that with more resources we could do a better, even more useful job.
 In any case, ARA Baleares wouldn't be what it is without a dedicated team and demanding readers.
 And it's this combination that makes us confident that the best is yet to come.
-With effort and passion, we've managed to establish ourselves as a leading media outlet when it comes to bringing key issues to the table for the Islands.
+With effort and passion, we've managed to establish ourselves as a leading and leading media outlet when it comes to putting key issues for the Islands on the table.
 And we will continue.

 stats